ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 However, this map is non-trivial.
 It represents $-1$ in $[S^2, S^2]_\ast = \pi_2(S^2) = \mathbb{Z}$.
 Hence inserting this map in the top of the previous diagram still does not make it commute.

-But this technical problem points to its own solutions: if we were to restrict spectra which had structure maps only of the form $S^2 \wedge X_n \to X_{n+2}$ then the braiding required to make two models of suspension comparable would be
+But this technical problem points to its own solutions: if we were to restrict to spectra which had structure maps only of the form $S^2 \wedge X_n \to X_{n+2}$, then the braiding required to make the two models of suspension comparable would be

 $$
   S^2_a \wedge S^1_b \longrightarrow S^1_b \wedge S^2_a